dragonwithafez/Romaji2Katakana/README.md

 Delete the Romaji2Katakana folder from MuseScore's Plugins folder.

 ### Usage
 Enter the rōmaji lyrics of your composition in MuseScore 3.
 Running the plugin will convert all lyrics written in the Latin alphabet to their respective kana, preserving existing kana and punctuation.
-Supports multiple romanizations of kana such as 'shi'/'si'-「シ」、'dji'/'di'-「ヂ」、etc.

 For lyrics such as 「ナッタ」 spread over two notes, they can be entered as either 'nat -ta' or 'na -tta', depending on whether you want 「ナッ -タ」 or 「ナ -ッタ」.